Guest Posts for Attorneys & Law Firms

 You need them to recognize your brand name and have them see you getting links from other sites using your brand name.
 Then you need to create a lot of unique content for your site’s blog and do a lot of good on-page SEO work, and then combine that with a few other things to get higher SEO rankings with Google.

-If you were a Chicago personal injury lawyer with the firm name of Johnson & Johnson
+If you were a Newport Beach California personal injury firm with the firm name of the Smith Trial Group

 Below would be some examples with suggested ratio percentages of the different links you are getting to your site.
 Most of the time you will not have any say in what the anchor text is, so you need to know what your current anchor text rations are before getting any new links.